 - Vera HoffmanCEO

-- Vera has 20 years’ experience transforming industries with novel technologies.
-Her expertise spans entrepreneurship, strategy, market dynamics, program and product management, process and organizational design, and technology development.
-Vera has led initiatives on multiple continents for enterprises ranging from idea stage startups to Global 10 corporations.
-She holds degrees in mathematics and chemistry from the University of British Columbia, and an MBA from Harvard Business School.
+- Vera has 20 years of entrepreneurial experience: setting strategy for emerging ventures; guiding the development and commercialization of novel technologies; and directing the businesses advancing these technologies.
+Vera led initiatives on multiple continents for enterprises ranging from idea stage startups to Global 10 corporations.
+Her expertise encompasses entrepreneurship, strategy, marketing, program and product management, technology development, and enterprise design.
+She has degrees in mathematics and chemistry from the University of British Columbia, Canada, and an MBA from Harvard Business School.

 - Peter CaravanAssociate Professor, Harvard Medical School / Massachusetts General Hospital